Klepetan and Malena

 Klepetan and Malena were a pair of white storks (Ciconia ciconia) who became renowned in Croatia for their romantic endeavors.
 Between 2001 and 2021, Klepetan traveled from South Africa to Brodski Varoš, Croatia, each spring to mate with Malena, who was unable to travel due to a gunshot injury.
-On 7 July 2021, Malena died due to old age and natural cause, leaving only Klepetan alive.
+On 7 July 2021, Malena died due to old age and natural causes, leaving only Klepetan alive.

 Story

 Croatia is a popular nesting spot for white storks; some 1,500 nesting pairs reside in the country, with some villages having more storks than people.
 Croatian janitor Stjepan Vokić found Malena while fishing in 1993; she had been shot by hunters and was unable to fly.
 Vokić rescued Malena and became her caretaker.
 In 2001, a male stork, whom Vokić named Klepetan, began to visit Malena.
 Klepetan returned every spring to mate with Malena.
 Through a radio tracking band, it was determined that Klepetan made a 8000 mi month-long journey from South Africa to Croatia to meet up with Malena each year.
 Vokić took care of their chicks since Malena was not able to hunt, building them a nest, shelter, and feeding them.
 In 2017, Klepetan returned to find another bird and a newly laid egg in Malena's nest.
 Klepetan drove the male away and smashed his competitor's egg.
 The pair had 66 chicks in total.

 In March 2019, a bird that may have been Klepetan showed up unusually early to Brodski Varoš.
 He left in April and did not return for the rest of the summer.
 Though reports said that Klepetan had died in August 2019, it turned out to be a different stork.
 Klepetan returned to Malena once again in April 2020 despite rumors of his death.
 Klepetan returned for the last time in April 2021.